jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

           type_urls: [ "type.googleapis.com/envoy.extensions.filters.http.wasm.v3.Wasm"]
 ```

-Note that we’re deploying the EnvoyFilters to default namespace.
-We could also deploy them to a root namespace (e.g. `istio-system`) in case we wanted to apply the filter to all workloads in the mesh.
+Note that we're deploying the EnvoyFilters to the default namespace.
+We could also deploy them to a root namespace (e.g. `istio-system`) if we wanted to apply the filter to all workloads in the mesh.
 Additionally, we could specify the selectors to pick the workloads to which we want to apply the filter.

 Save the above YAML to `envoyfilter.yaml` file and create it: